thinktandem/thinktandem.io/src/content/articles/lando-rc2.md

 Believe it or not the technical debt ratio at the beginning of 2018 was actually around **60%!**.

-While this reduction has been much needed we've implemented CI test to make sure no new code introduced into Lando increases its technical debt beyond an unacceptable threshold.
+While this reduction has been much needed we've implemented CI tests to make sure no new code introduced into Lando increases its technical debt beyond an unacceptable threshold.

 Locking Down the API
 --------------------